 I work exclusively with adults across the UK, offering one-to-one online counselling tailored to your unique needs and experiences.
 This individual approach creates a safe, confidential space where you can address immediate challenges, explore your feelings, and support your ongoing journey of self-discovery and growth.

-Person-Centred Experiential Counselling
+Person-Centred Experiential Counselling - insight and movement

 Supporting Creatives & Arts/Entertainment Professionals